uimran19/brighthr-documents-app/README.md

 ## Testing

-For unit testing, React Testing Library and (jest or vitest) was used.
+For unit testing, React Testing Library and Vitest was used.

 To run the tests, input the following command:

-`placeholder text`
+`npm run test`

 ## Description